-The evidence proved that Christian was in the passenger portion of the truck when the police officer approached and questioned him.
+The evidence proved that Paschall was in the passenger portion of the truck when the police officer questioned him.
 The officer asked him to exit the truck and arrested him.
-After Christian was arrested and searched, the police officer searched the rear storage bed of the truck and a toolbox.
+After Paschall was arrested and searched, the police officer searched the rear storage bed of the truck and a tool box.
 As a result of that search, the officer seized a telephone answering machine.
 The officer took the answering machine to a nearby building, plugged the machine into an electrical source, and played a tape found in the machine.

 In Robinson, the Supreme Court considered the permissible scope of the search of the person of Robinson, the arrestee.
 414 U.S. at 223-24.
 During the search of his person, the officer discovered a "crumpled" cigarette package, opened it, and found heroin.
 Id. at 223.
 In deciding whether the package in Robinson's pocket could be searched, the Court stated that "[t]he justification or reason for the authority to search incident to a lawful arrest rests quite as much on the need to disarm the suspect in order to take him into custody as it does on the need to preserve evidence on his person for later use at trial."
+Id.

-Id. at 234 (emphasis added).
-Upon that justification, the Court held the person is not only an exception to the warrant requirement of the Fourth Amendment, but is also a 'reasonable' search under that Amendment."
+at 234 (emphasis added).
+Upon that justification, the Court held "that in the case of a lawful custodial arrest a full search of the person is not only an exception to the warrant requirement of the Fourth Amendment, but is also a 'reasonable' search under that Amendment."
 Id. (emphasis added).